29 May 2019

 Members include dance artist Rosalind Crisp and multi-talented writer Alison Croggon - who each have 30 years’ professional experience - alongside emerging producer and community arts worker Lana Nguyen and spoken word artist and author Abraham ‘Abe’ Nouk who was illiterate when he and his family arrived in Australia in 2004.

-Nicole Beyer - Executive Director, Theatre Network Australia
+Nicole Beyer (Deputy Chair) - Executive Director, Theatre Network Australia

 Nicole Beyer is the founding director of Theatre Network Australia, an influential national service organisation for small-to-medium and independent performing arts, with a dedicated Victorian program.
 Nicole was awarded the Sidney Myer Facilitator’s Prize in 2018 for her advocacy work leading Free The Arts, and she has held leadership roles with ArtsPeak national and Arts Industry Council (Vic).

 Nicole's past positions include CEO roles at Back to Back Theatre and Arts Access Victoria.
 Nicole was also on the inaugural Creative State Advisory Board 2015-2018.
 Nicole has a Masters of Public Policy and Management (MPPM), Monash University.

 Caroline Bowditch - Chief Executive Officer, Arts Access Victoria

 Performance artist and choreographer Caroline Bowditch describes herself as a performer, maker, teacher, speaker and mosquito buzzing in the ears of the arts industry.

 After 16 years living and working in the UK Caroline returned to Australia in 2018 to take up the role as CEO at Arts Access Victoria.
 In addition to creating her own works for audiences of all ages, Caroline has led creative residencies in Italy, Switzerland, Mozambique and Germany.